5 Ways Positive Psychology Leads To Happier Ageing

 The practice is underpinned by the belief that our experience of love, work, and play is enhanced by leading a meaningful and fulfilled life.

-“Positive Psychology is not a passing fad.
+“Positive Psychology is not a fad.
 Positive Psychology is a science that brings the many virtues of science – replication, controlled causal studies, peer review, representative sampling (to name a few) – to bear on the question of how and when people flourish.”
 (Robert Biswas-Diener, 2008). – Robert Biswas-Diener is a positive psychologist, author and instructor at Portland State University.

 Why is Positive Psychology Important?